Deborah Gans Hi. Welcome, Matthew.

 DG So what’s your favorite altitude?

 MC Well, you know, really it depends on the situation.
-But I think one of the views that—we’ve had a few grants out for them, we haven’t gotten one yet—but for a cherry-picker, so we could provide the photography in that 15 to 40 foot range.
+We’ve had a few grants out for them, we haven’t gotten one yet—for a cherry-picker, so we could provide the photography in that 15 to 40 foot range.
 We’ve looked at systems of doing that sort of robotically, with arms that go up, and we’ve looked at kites and balloons and things.
 But those things tend to take a long, long time to deploy.
-So it seems like the cherry picker is the most expeditious way to get a composed image that’s, you know, usable and gets you above that ubiquitous fence line that runs across the whole country.
+So it seems like the cherry picker is the most expeditious way to get a composed image that’s usable and gets you above that ubiquitous fence line that runs across the whole country.
 We have a van too, that people stand on top of and that ends up being a good height, but it’s not always enough.
-In fact, it’s often not enough to be able to create some foreground.
+In fact, it’s often not enough to create some foreground.

 DG So these really are constructed images in a lot of ways.

-MC I mean, yeah, our database and our photo archive are images that are useful because they provide a little bit of clarity.
-They’re definitely coming from—I mean, they’re documentary-esque for sure, as much as they can be.
+MC Yeah, our database and our photo archive are images that are useful because they provide a little bit of clarity.
+They’re documentary-esque for sure, as much as they can be.
 We don’t want them to be too good because then they’re about photography, which is usually not the point for us.
 It’s the thing depicted, not the mechanism that we’re really striving for, unless we’re dealing with a specific project about that mechanism, that media, which we do in some cases, though not that often.
-So in terms of a usable database image that we can draw from to do exhibits about regions or places or themes, it has to be a certain type of image that isn’t too good, so you don’t get bogged down by the sort of beauty of it in a way, but also not so bad that you get distracted by the amateur quality or by blurry things or by things that don’t seem intentional.
-So yeah, there’s a middle ground, and it has to do with just finding the balance of the right composition, the right kind of content—foreground, background—things that sort of just make it solid as an image and therefore convey people through it.
+So in terms of a usable database image that we can draw from to do exhibits about regions or places or themes, it has to be a certain type of image that isn’t too good, so you don’t get bogged down by the beauty of it in a way, but also not so bad that you get distracted by the amateur quality or by blurry things or by things that don’t seem intentional.
+So yeah, there’s a middle ground, and it has to do with finding the right composition, the right kind of content—foreground, background—things that sort of just make it solid as an image and therefore convey people through it.

 DG You know, I was noticing last night, they’re not a lot of people in your photographs.

 MC Well, yeah, there’s a reason for that, because we’re not dealing with individuals, unless we’re doing some project about an individual’s point of view, which we do periodically.
-But mostly it’s about landscape, and everybody knows that people are people-oriented and when you see somebody in a photograph, especially if their face has discernable features—and you can actually measure how big a head has to be in order to be a sort of empathetic head.
-Somebody can be in a photograph as a figure to provide scale, or how a place is used, you know, a crowd of people, or somebody walking up some stairs or whatever.
+But mostly it’s about landscape, and everybody knows that people are people-oriented and when you see somebody in a photograph, especially if their face has discernable features—and you can actually measure how big a head has to be in order to be an empathetic head.
+Somebody can be in a photograph as a figure to provide scale, or how a place is used.
 But when they become an empathetic head—that’s the first thing you see when you look at the photograph and all your attention goes to that and you see the photograph through your projected eyes of the person in the photograph, that’s what the photograph becomes about, that person.
-And while certainly most photography is kind of like that in a way, and is about people in that way, there’s a whole realm of landscape photography, especially, that isn’t.
-And people like Ansel Adams, I mean, he was very well aware of that and I think he even said, you know, there’s two people in every photograph already, which is one reason why he doesn’t include a lot of people in his photographs.
-And those two people are the photographer and the viewer, and anything else is a distraction if you’re trying to tell a story about a place rather than a person, to have empathetic heads in there.
+And while most photography is like that, and is about people in that way, there’s a whole realm of landscape photography that isn’t.
+And people like Ansel Adams, I mean, he was very well aware of that and I think he even said there are two people in every photograph already, which is one reason why he doesn’t include a lot of people in his photographs.
+And those two people are the photographer and the viewer, and anything else is a distraction if you’re trying to tell a story about a place rather than a person.

-DG So actually we’ve been talking for quite a long time…but we’ve been talking a lot about the present-ness, you know, whether it’s a documentary that it’s people in the landscape, you’re associated with this kind of—you associate your mission with this kind of present-ness, and I found it amusing at the New Museum that you were put in the role of the speaker about the present.
-There was somebody to speak about the past, there was somebody to speak about the future, and you were supposed to speak about he present, and I can tell you’re very disciplined, I bet you stuck with your role.
+DG So actually we’ve been talking for quite a long time . . . but we’ve been talking a lot about the present-ness, you associate your mission with this present-ness, and I found it amusing at the New Museum that you were put in the role of the speaker about the present.
+There was somebody to speak about the past, somebody to speak about the future, and you were supposed to speak about he present, and I can tell you’re very disciplined, I bet you stuck with your role.
 But do you ever want to not do that?
 Do you have any speculations about this landscape that you’re so committed to in the next 50 years?
 Do you ever project?
 Like what it’s going to be like, what kinds of projects you’ll do because they’re going to be these kinds of changes?
 If you close your eyes and think about where you work, your sites, what are they going to be like in 50 years?
 Do you ever allow yourself that kind of speculation?

 DG I had to ask.
 Really?
 You don’t?